reetmitra/tp/docs/UserGuide.md

 * `find yang timothy` returns `Yang Heebeom`, `Timothy`<br>
   ![result for 'find alex david'](images/findYangTimothyResult.png)

+### Copying a person's email : `copy`

+Copies the email of the specified person from the address book to the clipboard.

+Format: `copy INDEX`

+* Copies the email of the person at the specified `INDEX`.
+* The index refers to the index number shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Example:
+* `copy 1` copies the email of the 1st person in the address book to the clipboard.

 ### Deleting a person : `delete`

 Deletes the specified person(s) from the address book.